Skip to main content

 Put it in a folder registered in your Linux PATH variable

-Copy SEGUL executable to the folder.
-Then, try call SEGUL from anywhere in your system:
+Try to call SEGUL from anywhere in your system:

 segul --version